kiltum/we1026-5g/README.md

 2. Connect Ethernet cable to brick, set own ip to some in 192.168.1.0/24 network.
 3. Start ping 192.168.1.1
 4. Power on router with pressed reset button
-5. when ping appears, unpress reset
+5. wait 3-4 sec, unpress reset
 6. point browser to 192.168.1.1 and upload bin file.
 OR
 6. ask curl to do this.
 REPLACE 2.bin to your file name